collective live+work spaces

 ✦ as the ground floor only has rear windows on the east, it's use is limited, good for cinema/auditorium at west, central kitchen, dining/casual workspace would be at the open east end thus better lit

-building is at least 500m2 each on three floors, likely used as
+building is at least 500m2 each on three floors, likely transformable as

-✦ 1st floor: 10 cohousing flats at ~45m2 each (2 windows across, full depth to back), with terrace access and a property cost of €15k (€20–25k with common fitout, plus private fitout)
+✦ 1st floor: 10 cohousing flats at ~45m2 each (2 windows across, full depth to back), with terrace access and a property cost from €15k (€20–25k with common fitout, plus private fitout)

-✦ 24 windows/doors on each side along its 60m length (for 72 in total on the front but likely less at the rear), many are functional and only bedrooms and primary living spaces would actually need priority replacement
+✦ 24 windows/doors on each side along its length (for 72 in total on the front but less at the rear), many are partly functional and only bedrooms and primary living spaces would actually need priority replacement

 ✦ 100m2 garages could be partly converted to orangerie